Gabriel Moreno Preview, Player Props: Diamondbacks vs. Reds

-On Thursday, Gabriel Moreno (.556 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno and his .541 slugging percentage over his past 10 games, battle starter Hunter Greene and the Cincinnati Reds at Chase Field, Friday at 9:40 PM ET.

-He had two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Rangers.
+In his last appearance, he strung together three hits (going 3-for-4) against the Reds.

 Gabriel Moreno Game Info & Props vs. the Reds